mamantoha/mongo-sinatra-admin/README.md

 # mongo-sinatra-admin

-Web-based MongoDB admin inteface written with Ruby and Sinatra
+Web-based MongoDB admin interface written with Ruby and Sinatra

 > **WARNING**: This is a development version: Currently under heavy development.